Some days ago, on Wednesday, it was Granny Square Day. Em …, I can’t believe it, but I missed it completely!

 In case you want to hang your wreaths, simply attach a thread, ribbon, or cord to the backside.
 Ensure it’s roughly aligned with the centre of the bow (where appropriate).

-Unfortunately, I was not able to commit to any major test projects this year.
-The deadlines for these tests are sometimes very tight.
+Unfortunately, I was unable to commit to any major test projects this year.
+The deadlines for these tests are often very tight.
 When there are a thousand other things to do, it’s very difficult for me to meet them.
-And it’s been a very busy year for me so far!
+And it’s been a very busy year so far!

 This is how a new shawl was created!

-Or, to be precise, it wasn’t a “bad buy”, not at all – the yarn is great!
-It just – as so often – didn’t fit the project I bought it for.
-So I looked for something else to make with it … and the Little Boxes Shawl was born!
+Strictly speaking, it was also the result of a “bad buy” of yarn.
+To be precise, it wasn’t a bad buy at all – the yarn is fantastic!
+However, it simply didn’t fit the project I had in mind.
+So I looked for something else to make with it and the Little Boxes Shawl was born!

-I recently wrote down the pattern and it has now been fully tested
+I recently wrote down the pattern which has now been fully tested.

 Little Boxes Shawl

-The shawl is made in Filet crochet, a very old crochet technique.
-If you do not know this technique yet, I just summarized the basics about it here.
+The shawl is made using Filet crochet, a very old crochet technique.
+If you are not familiar with this technique, I’ve summarised the basics on this page.

-My sample is made with Lang Yarns Baby Cotton Color.
-The colour I used is # 0025, a mixture of Navy, Purple and Sage.
+My sample was made using Lang Yarns Baby Cotton Color.
+The colour is #0025, a mixture of navy, purple and sage.

-Baby Cotton Color is a 100 % cotton yarn and has 180 m / 50 g.
-It is nicely soft and lovely to work with.
+Baby Cotton Color is a 100 % cotton yarn with a length of 180 m / 50 g.
+It is pleasantly soft and wonderful to work with.

 I used nearly 250 g (5 balls) and a 2,5 mm hook.